Skip to main content

 • Use the Firefox H2 stack (firefoxH2Config): pseudo m,p,a,s, ENABLE_PUSH=0, custom HPACK ordering.

-• Send TE: trailers.
-Chrome doesn't.
+• Send TE: trailers, which Chrome doesn't.

 • Default Akamai for firefox-148: 1:65536;2:0;4:131072;5:16384|12517377|0|m,p,a,s.